andyliza/AWS-security-workshop-200-EN/00-Prerequisites-Lab/README.md

 ![images](images/list.png)

-18) Feel Free to add more unicorns in the list :)
+18) Feel Free to add more unicorns in the list :) so we can play later.

 When you see that the operation has been completed successfully move to the [first lab (CloudTrail)](../01-CloudTrail-Lab/README.md)